• Skip to Content

 Nature of the Program

-Both the five-semester, full-time on-campus Master of Science (MS) program in Speech-Language Pathology and eight-semester, full-time online Master of Science (MS) program in Speech-Language Pathology provide aspiring professionals the competence to diagnose and treat the full range of communicative disorders in all age groups.
+Both the five-semester, full-time on-campus Master of Science (MS) program in Speech-Language Pathology six- to ten-semester, full-time online Master of Science (MS) program in Speech-Language Pathology provide aspiring professionals the competence to diagnose and treat the full range of communicative disorders in all age groups.
 The program affords students opportunities in externships, interprofessional practice, and research.

 The program provides academic and unique clinical instruction across the lifespan.
-Students are able to gain valuable experience in the West Virginia University Speech and Hearing Clinic.
-In addition, students may have an externship or clinical placement in a variety of education and medical settings.
-Career opportunities continue to expand and grow at a rate faster than the national average for speech-language pathology jobs.
+On-campus students are able to gain valuable experience in the West Virginia University Speech, Language, and Hearing Clinic while online students work as Speech-Language Pathology Assistants (SLP-A) with approved partner organizations or achieve their clinical experiences through an individual plan developed with the program director.
+In addition, students will have an externship or clinical placement in a variety of education and medical settings.
+Career opportunities continue to expand and grow at a rate faster than the national average or speech-language pathology jobs.
 Graduates of the program are qualified to seek employment in a wide variety of settings, including schools, hospitals, clinics, special treatment centers, and private practice.
-The program boasts an impressive 100% employment rate as well as 100% pass rate on the Praxis Examination.

 Administration